OpenMined/SwiftSyft/README.md

 jupyter notebook
 ```
 - Open a browser and navigate to [localhost:8888](http://localhost:8888/).
 You should be able to see the pysyft notebook console.
-- In the Jupyter Notebook, navigate to `examples/experimental/FL Training Plan`
+- In the Jupyter Notebook, navigate to `examples/tutorials/static-fl/FL Training Plan`
-- Run the notebooks `Create Plan`.
-It should save three files in the `FL Training Plan` folder
 - Run the notebook `Host Plan`.
 Now PyGrid is setup and the model is hosted over it.

 ```